offby1/pyramid-tinyurl-doodle/README.md

   Pretty sure I need to whitelist its IP address.
   A recent log against the pyramid server looks like `144.217.82.212 - - [14/Jul/2024:19:09:16 +0000] "GET /shorten-/?input_url=https%3A%2F%2Fmy.what.a.long.url%2Fyou%2Fhave%2Fgrandma%2Fmy.what.a.long.url%2Fyou%2Fhave%2Fgrandma%2Fmy.what.a.long.url%2Fyou%2Fhave%2Fgrandma%2Fmy.what.a.long.url%2Fyou%2Fhave%2Fgrandma%2F HTTP/1.1" 200 30 "-" "Racket/7.9 (net/http-client)"` fwiw
 * [x] Update the nginx.conf again, to have just one server
+* [x] Figure out why my old "teensy-2022" host died :-|
+  tl;dr: `StartLimitAction=reboot` 🤢
+  All I remember:
+  - I was fiddling the `teensy.service` file, and did something like `sudo systemctl start teensy` to start it
+  - systemctl said something like "golly I noticed some config files have changed; please do `systemctl daemon-reload the world` or something
+  - from that point on it was weirdly unresponsive -- CPU usage went to about 60%, and I couldn't ssh in
+  - perhaps attach that old root disk to the new host, and poke around in the logs
+* [x] Update the systemd file.